 Challenge: Stand with your legs crossed and lower your body into a squat position until your rear touches the floor and you’re in a seated position then stand back up.
 Switch legs.
 Do 5 reps on each side.
 This helps develop balance and flexibility without being dependent upon our hands for support.

 Did you know that lifelong exercisers have a cardiovascular system that acts 30 years younger than their counterparts who do not exercise regularly?

 In fact, muscle mass is the #1 biological marker of aging.
 All cause mortality increases as muscle strength decreases.

-Sadly, over 40% of a person’s muscle mass will be lost by age 70, if resistance training is not practiced regularly.
+That’s why over 40% of a person’s muscle mass will be lost by age 70 without regular resistance training.

 What is the most efficient way to build muscle?

 Perform movements to failure or very near failure on a consistent basis.